Logarithmic Space and Permutations: Operators and Logarithmic Space

 This lemma is of the utmost importance.
 Even though the hyperfinite factor $\finhyp$ is necessary to have a uniform representation of integers, it is an algebra of operators acting on an infinite-dimensional Hilbert space.
 It is therefore not obvious that one can check the nilpotency of such an operator with finite resources, and it is of course not possible in general.
-However, the previous lemma has as a direct consequence that checking the nilpotency of a product $\Phi (N_{n}\otimes 1)$ where $\Phi$ is an observation in $P_{\geqslant 0}$ is equivalent to checking the nilpotency of a product of matrices: